ufal/UMR/tecto2umr/PDT-to-UMR-step-by-step.md

 1. **lexical verbs**:
    - action and stative verbs are treated in the same way --> **events**
 2. **abstract rolesets** from [the UMR lists](https://docs.google.com/spreadsheets/d/1PVxgXW3ED3OWLieie9scr6iq_xuQ5RAA8YJKwbLwJ2E/edit?gid=1927108453#gid=1927108453):
-   - **events: reification** (rows 3-101 ... we do not care much about it, BUT if they appear in the annotation, they should be treated as events;
+   - **events: reification** (rows 3-101 ... we do not care much about it, BUT if they appear in the annotation, they should be treated as events (see also sect.
+I.4.2 Reification);
    - NOT events: discourse relations (rows 103-122)
    - **events: 9 abstract predicates** (called ``non-prototypical pred rolesets'' there, as exist-91, belong-91, row 124-148) --> events ... sect.
 I.2.3 Abstract predicates)
    - implicit rolesets ... ??? unclear boundary ???